California Security Deposit Laws

 Maximum Security Deposit Amount In California

-Maximum Security Deposit Fee in California
+Maximum Security Deposit in California

 There have been some major changes to California security deposit law due to Assembly Bill 12, enacted on October 11, 2023.

 Per the amendment, effective July 1, 2024, landlords cannot charge more than one month's rent as a security deposit.
 This limit applies to both furnished and unfurnished units.
-However, there's an exception to the one-month limit called the ‘small landlord exception.’
+You can also collect the first months rent at the same time as the security deposit.

 Are Pet Deposits Allowed In California?